-- We are having an issue with a bird that repeatedly flies into our window.
+- 2. We are having an issue with a bird that repeatedly flies into our window.
 We wake up every morning with this same bird flying into our window.
-Do you have any suggestions or advice to get this bird to stop this annoying behavior?
+I know BirdSavers don't work for that problem, but do you have any suggestions or advice to get this bird to stop this annoying behavior?

 The reason birds don’t fly into glass that has paracord in front of it is because the birds see the paracords and try to avoid them.
 Think about birds flying through the woods - there are many branches that they avoid flying into while they are flying through the trees.
 I think that birds ‘see’ the BirdSavers cords as branches and therefore don’t fly into them.

 Birds sometimes do fly into solid objects.
-Think about people - we have all bumped our heads on an object or walked into an object by mistake.
-When this happened, you probably weren’t walking very fast or maybe you were standing still or simply turning around.
+Think about people ¬- we have all bumped our heads on an object or walked into an object or even walked into a glass door by mistake.
+When this happened, you may not even have been walking very fast or maybe you were standing still or simply turning around.
 Just imagine, when that happened, if your whole body was moving at the speed that a bird moves when it is flying.
 Now think about that fast moving bird and what it sees as it’s flying.
-If the bird is looking down, it won’t see what is in front of it with 100% of it’s attention.
+If the bird is looking down, it won’t see what is in front of it with 100% of its attention.
 It’s possible for the bird to fly into objects by mistake.
 And this does happen to birds.
 On rare occasions, they even fly into sides of windowless buildings!
 If a predator is chasing a bird, it is in grave danger and therefore giving all its attention to escaping the predator and not full attention to the direction it’s headed.
 So glass is especially dangerous to flying birds, because even if the bird has 100% of its attention on where it is flying and is looking directly at the window glass, the reflection of the surroundings on the glass could “tell” the bird that it’s OK to fly “into” the glass.
-This reflection appears like more trees or open sky, they hit the window going full speed, head first, resulting in injury or death.
+This reflection appears like more trees or open sky, and they hit the window going full speed, head first, resulting in injury or death.
 BirdSavers cords in front of the glass have proven to reduce these types of collisions to almost zero.

 The word ‘paracord’ is an abbreviation for ‘parachute cord’ and is the nylon cord used in the suspension lines of parachutes.